 Are you new to the Village?
-Mike Wood and his Committee have prepared a very useful (and free) "Welcome" booklet to help you.
-Click on the "CONTACT US" Link on the left of your screen, and ask for it.
+Mike Wood, before he left after being in the village for 20 years, prepared a very useful (and free) "Welcome" booklet to help you.
+Click >here< to ask for it.

-The Village Community Group have agreed to fund raise on behalf of a Life saving Defibrillator to be installed in the village.
-This will serve all ages in the event of a heart attack and will assist the Medical services to more speedily aid recovery from such an event.
+The Village Community Group agreed to fund raise for a Life saving Defibrillator now installed in the village.
+This will serve all ages in the event of a heart attack and will assist the Medical services more speedily to aid recovery from such an event.

-The installation of a facility will be notified to all households in the village with simple instructions on what to do in the event of such an occurrence.
+The installation was notified to all households in the village with simple instructions on what to do in the event of such an occurrence.

 This is considered to be a vital life support system in an area where we are distant from the emergency services, who will fully support the operation and upkeep of the defibrillator.

-In order for us to provide this equipment we need to raise £2500.
+In order for us to provide this equipment we needed to raise £2500.
+And we did.

-Should you wish to donate or raise funds for this cause please contact any Village Community Member or Mike Wood (860146) Mike @ nutmegcottage.net
+Should you wish to donate or raise funds for this or our other similar "village community" causes please contact any Village Community Member or call 861 063

 PLEASE SUPPORT US

 Tidy and Litter Free Villages, Pride in Appearance, Protecting the Local Environment, Public Open Space, Public Buildings and Wildlife Habitat

 Churchyards, Village Halls, Car Parks, Bus Shelters, Noticeboards, Recreation and Play Areas, Seats, Approaches to Farms, Shops, Pubs, Planted Areas, Verges, Hedgerows and Streets